Todd Butler: Coaching career

 The win at the conference tournament secured just the fourth NCAA Regional bid in McNeese State's history and the Cowboys were sent to the Houston Regional at Rice's Reckling Park.
 Butler's team gave eventual national champion Rice all they could handle before falling to the Owls, 3–2, in 10 innings.
 Ole Miss eliminated the Cowboys from the 64-team field the following day.

 While at McNeese State, Butler signed Clay Buccholz (Boston Red Sox) and coached Wade LeBlanc (Miami Marlins) and Jacob Marceaux (first rounder for the Miami Marlins).
 After three seasons, he returned to Alabama as recruiting coordinator, where he remained for two seasons before accepting the same position at Arkansas.

-In his eight seasons at Arkansas, Butler helped the Razorbacks to two College World Series appearances (2009 Final Four, 2012 Final Four), eight NCAA regional berths, three NCAA super regional appearances and two SEC Western Division titles.
-In addition, Butler constructed five top-10 recruiting classes and had 51 players taken in the MLB Draft including 12 players taken in the first two rounds.
-In Butler's eight years at Arkansas, he coached six All-Americans including Nick Schmidt, Jess Todd, Zack Cox, Brett Eibner, Matt Reynolds and Ryne Stanek.
-He also had 51 players drafted and nine have made it to the Major Leagues including Craig Gentry, Blake Parker, Duke Welker, Jess Todd, Logan Forsythe, Dallas Keuchel, Drew Smyly, James McCann and Andy Wilkins.
+During his eight seasons at Arkansas, Butler led the Razorbacks to two College World Series appearances (2009 Final Four, 2012 Final Four), eight NCAA regional berths, three NCAA super regional appearances, and two SEC Western Division titles.
+He also built five top-10 recruiting classes and saw 51 players selected in the MLB Draft, including 12 in the first two rounds.
+Under Butler, six players earned All-American honors—Nick Schmidt, Jess Todd, Zack Cox, Brett Eibner, Matt Reynolds, and Ryne Stanek.
+Additionally, 51 of his players were drafted, with nine reaching the Major Leagues: Craig Gentry, Blake Parker, Duke Welker, Jess Todd, Logan Forsythe, Dallas Keuchel, Drew Smyly, James McCann, and Andy Wilkins.

 On June 16, 2013, Butler was introduced as head coach at Wichita State, succeeding the legendary Gene Stephenson.

 On May 26, 2019, Butler was fired from Wichita State.

 After a single season as the recruiting coordinator at Missouri, Butler was relieved of his duties.